MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-convert-existing-locations-to-warehouse-locations.md

 ---
-    title: How to: Convert Existing Locations to Warehouse Locations | Microsoft Docs
+    title: How to Convert Existing Locations to Warehouse Locations | Microsoft Docs
     description: You can enable an existing inventory location to use zones and bins and to operate as a warehouse location.
     services: project-madeira
     documentationcenter: ''